Ultra-Code/archsway/README.md

 - systemd-boot as boot manager
 - enabling systemd-boot-update service to update systemd-boot on systemd upgrade
-- sway as window manager with swayidle and swaylock for idle and lock mangement and waybar for swaybar management
+- sway as window manager with swayidle and swaylock for idle and lock management and waybar for swaybar management
     - base
     - btrfs-progs
     - dosfstools